»Different but not strange«

 Even though Jacob Jensen’s fame is primarily due to his B&O designs, he has designed several hundred other products for a wide range of clients.
 For instance, Jacob Jensen was responsible for the Margrethe Bowl for Rosti Mepal during his tenure with Acton Bjørn and Sigvard Bernadotte, and he designed hearing aids for Danavox, Hi-Fi for General Electric, office chairs for Labofa, telephones for Alcatel-Kirk, cable drums for JoJo and much more.

 Jacob received more than 100 international awards.
 He is represented at museums across the world, and the Museum of Modern Art (MoMA) in New York has included 20 Jacob Jensen Design products in their permanent design collection.
 In 1978, MoMa emphasised the international significance of Jacob Jensen with its separate exhibition »Bang & Olufsen - Design for Sound by Jacob Jensen«

 At the time, the New York Times wrote in its review that Jacob Jensen’s work for B&O alone »is more than enough to secure him a prominent place among the industrial designers of the 20th century«

 In 1990, Jacob Jensen handed over management of Jacob Jensen Design to his son Timothy Jacob Jensen.
-Timothy Jacob Jensen was apprenticed to his father from 1978 to 1981, and today he is the main shareholder, CEO and chief designer of the studio.
+Timothy Jacob Jensen was apprenticed to his father from 1978 to 1981, and today he is the main shareholder and Chief Design Officer of the studio.
 Under Timothy’s management, Jacob Jensen Design has remained a highly awarded design studio.
-The form language has been refined and transferred to new areas of application while the company has gone global.
+The design language has been refined and transferred to new areas of application while the company has gone global.